Art, History, Architecture our top 3 churches in Rome

 San Pietro in Vincoli

 San Pietro is sometimes known as the Basilica Eudoxiana.
 San Pietro dates back to 432.
 San Pietro was built to house the chains that St Peter was bound in while he was held in Jerusalem.
 Legend has it that the chains were given to Pope Leo I by Empress Eudoxia (wife of Emperor Valentinian III).
-The legend states when the pope held them next to the chains from of Peter’s first imprisonment in the Mamertine Prison in Rome, the two chains miraculously fused together.The chains are on display to the public and are kept in the reliquary under the main altar in the basilica.I have seen a few of these so-called artifacts throughout Europe including The Holy Lance in Vienna and part of the true cross.
+The legend states when the pope held them next to the chains from of Peter’s first imprisonment in the Mamertine Prison in Rome, the two chains miraculously fused together.The chains are on display to the public and are kept in the reliquary under the main altar in the basilica.I have seen a few of these so-called artefacts throughout Europe including The Holy Lance in Vienna and part of the true cross.
 None of these Relics can actually be confirmed, but they make good viewing and conversation.

 San Pietro’s other great feature is the giant sculpture of Moses.
 This sculpture was created by Michaelangelo in 1515.
 A huge fresco dominates the roof of the church.
 The fresco portrays the fusing of the chains.
-San Pietro is my 3rd favorite church in our top 3 churches in Rome
+San Pietro is my 3rd favourite church in our top 3 churches in Rome

 I can’t seriously write a piece about great churches in Rome with mentioning the Sistine Chapel.
-We have been and viewed the Sistine chapel and the artwork is magnificent that adorns this famous site.
-What lets it down in my eyes is the fact that it’s very hard to appreciate its beauty and splendor.
-You are crammed in like cattle and moved through like a herd of sheep while security guards yell at the top of the voices at people to stop taking pictures.
+We have been and viewed the Sistine Chapel and the artwork is magnificent that adorns this famous site.
+What lets it down in my eyes is the fact that it’s very hard to appreciate its beauty and splendour.
+You are crammed in like cattle and moved through like a herd of sheep while security guards yell at the top of the voices of people to stop taking pictures.
 This is why The Sistine Chapel does not appear in our top 3 churches in Rome.
-The churches I have mentioned above can be viewed and appreciate in a time frame that suits you and at times in near isolation from the crowds of Rome
+The churches I have mentioned above can be viewed and appreciated in a time frame that suits you and at times in near isolation from the crowds of Rome.

 These are our top 3 churches in Rome, Churches are excellent free things to see in Rome.
 What are your memorable churches?